Aayush-Ankit/ml-inference-benchmarks/README.md

 `th <.lua> -gpu <0/1> -threads <non-zero> -batch <non-zero>`

 ### cmdline options:
-1. 'gpu 0 for CPU run, 1 for GPU run'
+1. *gpu* use 0 for CPU run, 1 for GPU run (default is CPU)
-2. 'threads -used for CPU runs, can increase to evaluate CPU performance'
+2. *threads* useful for CPU runs, can increase to evaluate CPU performance (default is 1)
+3. *batch* can be varied to find the CPU, GPU numbers (inference time, power) variation